jonaldomo/jonaldomo.github.io/_posts/2014-04-10-tale-of-three-editors.md

 tags: [atom, textmate, sublime text, ide, editor]
 ---

-Github has released a new text editor this past month called [Atom](https://atom.io/)  I finally received an invite and it is time to put it to the test.
+Github has released a new text editor this past month called Atom.
+I finally received an invite and it is time to put it to the test against Sublime and Textmate.

 As of the date of this post I am using TextMate.
 But in the past I have used Sublime Text and have recently started trying out Github's Atom.